 Landlords and agents must provide tenants with a copy of the New tenant checklist before they sign a residential tenancy agreement.
 Fines can be imposed if this is not done.
 You can print copies of the New tenant checklist for free from the Fair Trading website.

 NSW tenants, landlords and property managers can use Fair Trading’s new dispute resolution service to resolve selected residential tenancy disputes.

-The free voluntary service provides a convenient alternative to having residential tenancy matters heard by the Consumer, Trader and Tenancy Tribunal (CTTT).
+The free voluntary service provides a convenient alternative to having residential tenancy matters heard by the NSW Civil and Administrative Tribunal (NCAT).
 The process is assisted by an experienced Fair Trading Officer who will aim to resolve the dispute through mutual agreement.

-If Fair Trading cannot get the parties to agree to a resolution to a dispute, either party may lodge a claim with the CTTT.
+If Fair Trading cannot get the parties to agree to a resolution to a dispute, either party may lodge a claim with the NCAT.